tisya683/aviation-weather-etl-pipeline/README.md

 - Deploy PostgreSQL on a cloud service for remote access
 - Replace XCom data passing with object storage for larger datasets
 - Add data quality validation using Great Expectations
-- Deploy the Airflow instance to a cloud environment
 - Implement monitoring and alerting for failed pipeline runs